gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 [...]
 ```

-**My recommendation:** If you get a hairy and weird error, compare the whitespace with official code examples.
+**My recommendation:** If you get a hairy and weird error, compare the white space with official code examples.

 **My ask to the Go team:** Can we please fix this?
 Or at least document it?
 There is zero mention of this pitfall anywhere, as far as I can see.